Paeroa–Pōkeno Line: History

 A request for the line was made in 1905 and a route surveyed in 1926.
 Proposals were also made to shorten the route by a further 12 mi, by starting it at Manurewa and serving Hūnua.
 Work started in 1938 on the 42 mi 69 ch line, which would have shortened the distance from Auckland to towns on the ECMT by 45 mi 69 ch.
 In March 1937 the Kerepeehi Farmers' Union supported construction of the Paeroa to Pōkeno link.

 Minister of Public Works, Bob Semple, turned the first sod on 27 January 1938 at Paeroa and about 32 mi of the 42 mi line had been started when work was abandoned in 1940.
 Work was still making slow progress in 1950, when a paragraph in the Ministry of Works annual report said 20 private crossings had been formed and metaled and 456 ft of culverts installed.
+However, also in 1950 the Auckland Star reported, "that though railway executives have the Paeroa-Pokeno project in mind, other works are regarded as more important.
+Given a free hand with the limited money available for construction, they would favour Main Trunk and Auckland suburban electrification."
 Most of the work was still in place in the 1960s, though very little is now visible.

+Work stopped in 1952, when only £2,465 was spent of £4,000 allocated.
+It followed the Minister of Railways, Stan Goosman, (also a local road haulier) setting up a Commission to Inquire Into New Zealand Government Railways.
+It reported the line had cost £249,000, completion would cost over £2m and it would lose £46,120 a year.

 The Kaimai Tunnel relegated this section to ghost status; in August 1962 a deviation from Wahora to Apata passing under the Kaimai Range in a long 8.85 km tunnel was approved.
 Work on the tunnel did not commence until 1969.
 With the opening of the tunnel in 1978, the Paeroa – Katikati section of the East Coast Main Trunk was closed.
 The line to Paeroa was then part of the Thames Branch, which closed north of Waitoa in 1991.

 Originally the line was to be the first part of the East Coast Main Trunk Railway crossing the Bay of Plenty to Ōpōtiki and then inland to Gisborne via the Moutohora Branch.